 b.
-The EC Program staff monitors the implementation of the RMAs by the appropriate DoD Components and periodically reports on the status to the ECSG, the DASD(ENV), and the ECGC.
+The EC Program staff monitors the implementation of the RMAs by the appropriate DoD Components and periodically reports on the status to the ECSG, the DASD(E&ER), and the ECGC.
+The reporting to the ECGC takes place at least once a year.
+The ECGC will meet a minimum of once a year.